ClojureBridge/tones/curriculum/01-piano-chords.md

 which took a while to finish.

 When it completed, hey listen, music!
 The familiar melody of "Twinkle Twinkle Little Star" came out from Meg's computer.

+> If you didn't hear anything, check the volume.
+> You did turn up the volume, right?

 Meg moved the cursor right next to `(twinkle)` and evaluated this line by hitting